andrewoma/reakt/README.md

 > **WARNING**: This project is not actively maintained and was a proof of concept
 > using now outdated versions of Kotlin and React.
-See the [Koltin full stack sample](https://github.com/Kotlin/kotlin-fullstack-sample) as an example of using Kotlin with React.
+See the [Create React Kotlin App](https://github.com/JetBrains/create-react-kotlin-app) as an example of using Kotlin with React.

 #### Reakt